 Who can apply?

-Full or part-time Selkirk College students who are currently enrolled or have just recently completed their Winter and/or Spring 2020 semester studies.
+Full or part-time Selkirk College students who are currently enrolled for Fall 2020.

 Demonstrated financial distress as a direct result of unforeseen costs associated with the pandemic crisis.

 How do I apply?

 The online application form will remain open until further notice.